Follow These Sector Thesis Best Practices to Become a Preferred Buyer

 How do PE firms choose the right industries?

 So where should your firm specialize?
-Like any investment, you’re looking for the obvious — growth potential, fewer competitors, solid margin potential and fragmented markets that could benefit from a buy and build strategy.
+Like any investment, you’re looking for the obvious—growth potential, fewer competitors, solid margin potential, and fragmented markets that could benefit from a buy-and-build strategy.

 But your sweet spot is likely more personal.